 Of course we’ll get to social media in our next section, when we’re talking about where and how you’re going to publish your content.
 But you’ll need ideas for social media posts that aren’t just sharing links to your blog posts, podcasts and video content.
 The beauty of social media though is that you’ll be able to repurpose parts of your existing content to create posts – so you might use a quote, a screenshot or a section of audio from your content, and wrap it with a unique take to entice your followers.

 Where are you going to publish your content?

 This is probably a really easy question to answer.
 You’re going to be posting on your website, and on your social media channels.

-Your own website just makes sense – you’ll benefit from all that extra traffic because of the increase to your domain rank, and it will probably be the first place that any customers who are entering the top of the marketing funnel will look.
+Your own website just makes sense – you’ll benefit from all that extra traffic because of the increase to your domain rank, and it will probably be the first place that any customers who are entering the top of the marketing or lead generation funnel will look.
 They’ve discovered your business, so they head to your website to find out more.
 Then, they’re likely to follow the link from your website to your account on their preferred social media channel, where they follow you – which means they’re likely to keep you on their radar for a future purchase.
 Perfect, right?